-[Investigation] Leaked document sheds light on Turkey's fake 'coup'
+[Investigation] Leaked document sheds light on Turkey's controlled 'coup'

 Erdogan has also instituted 15 July as a national holiday, called the Democracy and National Unity Day of Turkey, in commemoration of the national resistance against the coup.

-But documents such as Coksun's minutes help suggest that holiday is a gross falsification of Turkish history.
+But documents such as Coskun's minutes help suggest that holiday is a gross falsification of Turkish history.

 "Deploying the coup as a pretext, Erdogan ... rammed through his own version of a constitutional coup d'etat to aggrandise and protect himself, to weaken the armed forces and to silence or force into exile Turkey's intelligentsia," Duff said.